Economy of North Macedonia

-The economy of North Macedonia is a developing transition economy.
+North Macedonia has a developing transition economy.
 Since its 1991 independence movement, the Macedonian economy liberalized, with highly accommodative foreign policy.
-Its economic growth was severly curbed during the 1990s after the United Nations heavily sanctioned Yugoslavia and Greece independently sanctioned North Macedonia.
+Its economic growth was severely curbed during the 1990s after the United Nations heavily sanctioned Yugoslavia and Greece independently sanctioned North Macedonia.
 The economy stabilized through remittances and foreign aid, with positive growth until 2001.
 Successful privatization boosted regional integration during the 2000s.
 North Macedonia is self-sufficient in meeting basic food needs but is dependent on imports for nearly all energy and modern infrastructure.

 History

 North Macedonia's economy has almost always been completely agricultural in nature from the beginning of the Ottoman Empire when it was part of the Sanjak of Üsküp and Salonica vilayet.
 It concentrated on pasture farming and vineyard growing.
 Opium poppy, introduced into the region in 1835, became an important crop as well by the late 19th century, and remained so until the 1930s.

 The role of industry in the region's economy increased during the industrial age.
 The geographical region of Macedonia was responsible for large outputs of textiles and several other goods in the Ottoman Empire.
 However, outdated techniques to produce the goods persisted.
 The stagnation of the regional economy began under the rule of the Kingdom of Serbia.

 When World War II ended, the local economy began to experience revitalization by way of subsidies from Federal Belgrade.
 The subsidies assisted North Macedonia to redevelop its "lost" industry and shift its agricultural-centered economy to an industry-centered economy with new hearts of industry emerging all over the country in Veles, Bitola, Štip and Kumanovo.
 Previously, Skopje was the only industrial centre in North Macedonia, this expanded to several other cities during Socialist Yugoslavia.

 After the fall of Socialist Yugoslavia, the economy experienced several shocks that damaged the local economy.
 Starting with the Western embargo on the Yugoslavian common market, and ending with the Greek embargo on Macedonia over the Macedonia naming dispute.
 The economy began to recover in 1995 and experienced a full recovery after the 2001 insurgency by ethnic Albanians.
 Macedonia's GDP grew by an average of 6% annually until the 2008 financial crisis, when its economy contracted.
 The crisis had little impact on the country.
 North Macedonia today maintains a low debt-to-GDP ratio and is experiencing a revitalized investment interest by companies from Turkey, Algeria, Albania, and others.